 KPIs on the other hand deliver the exact opposite–hard numbers that, when interpreted correctly, provide companies with a clear understanding of what areas they are excelling in and what aspects of their businesses they need to improve.
 Delivery in full, on time (DIFOT for short), is one such metric.

-In the context of the rental industry, DIFOT measures how reliably companies deliver equipment at the correct time and with the correct quantity of items requested, all in working condition.
+In the context of the equipment rental industry, DIFOT measures how reliably companies deliver equipment at the correct time and with the correct quantity of items requested, all in working condition.
 Those factors are what customers care about the most, and as a result, DIFOT performance can be viewed as a clear indication of overall customer satisfaction.

 Understanding the Metric